 The collateral amount will fluctuate depending on the stock market’s volatility.

-What are the Webull Margin Rates?
+What are the Webull Margin Rates and Fees?

 Webull generates income by optimizing the back-end revenue streams that every other broker (traditional or non-traditional) uses.

 With a margin account, Webull provides up to four times day-trade buying power and two times overnight buying power.